 On the Blackboard Locomotor e-Learning: Online interactive resources including the Virtual Patient, the Interactive Radiological Anatomy Package, interactive anatomy, histology and pharmacology materials, and the Pathology Interactive Practicals (PiPs) are available on the LM e-learning page.

-At the end of year 1, there is a synoptic examination comprised of Written, MCQ and Practical papers (components) covering material from Foundations of Medicine, Locomotor, and Cardiopulmonary modules.
-There is compensation between components, however, a qualifying mark needs to be achieved in each of the components.
+At the end of year 1, there is a synoptic examination comprised of a Written paper, an MCQ paper and a Practical paper (components) covering material from Foundations of Medicine, Locomotor, and Cardiopulmonary modules.
+There is compensation between these three components, however, a qualifying mark needs to be achieved in each of the components.

-Students who fail any/all of the components will have a supplementary attempt which will consist of all 3 components.
+Students who fail any/all of these components will have a supplementary attempt which will consist of all 3 components.
 Students who fail the supplementary examination will be offered a repeat year.

 This is how we’ll formally assess what you have learned in this module.